CESNET/coliot/README.md

 # Coliot collector
 ## Installation instructions
 To install the Coliot collector web-interface simply run the installation script, which is part of our solution.
+Tested on Ubuntu Server 18.04 LTS and Debian GNU/Linux 9.6 (stretch).

 ```
 git clone https://github.com/gre0071/coliot.git ./coliot-install